Glen Highland Farm

 Nancy has been a Food Scientist for 30+ years and specializes in startup beverage companies.
 In fact she is well known in the beverage industry as the “Beverage Queen!”
 She develops the beverages and is responsible for everything inside the bottle.
 Some brands you know that she has developed and manages the ingredients for are Vitamin Water, Smart Water, SoBe, Capri Sun, FUZE, CORE Water, Newman’s Own Iced Teas, Body Armor….and many other energy drinks.

-Nancy lives in Florida, but also travels to New Jersey, New York City and Park City, Utah….always with Lupa and her husband Greg by her side!
+Nancy lives in Florida, but also travels to New Jersey, New York City and Park City, Utah with her husband Greg.
 Nancy has two sons.
 Bryan is an Aquatic Veterinarian and is extremely focused on creating policy for ocean fisheries.
 Ian is an Astro Scientist and works on the finance side of start-up space companies.
 Nancy and Greg love to travel and are very active.
 Nancy loves the Pilates Reformer and bike riding.
 She is the Board President for over 20 years of School Aged Child Care of Leonia, a non for profit before and after school program that also runs a summer camp in Leonia, New Jersey.

 Tracy Beck